abanser/DSI_Capstone/README.md

-From the plots, I can deduce that Strava users do not always bike where they live, but they run where they live.
+From the plots, I can deduce that Strava users do not generally bike where they live, but they tend to run where they live.
 So I believe looking only at running segments will give me better insight.

 ### Analysis